If I have music on Apple Music, where do I go to claim my profile?

 How else can fans discover my content?

-Anything you post on Apple Music Connect is accessible to everyone, member or not.
-You can also attach bonus content to your album pages, enhancing the way fans experience your catalog.
-Remember that the extra audio and videos you attach to albums in Apple Music will display only in Apple Music and not on your albums in the iTunes Store.
+Anything you post on Connect is accessible to everyone, member or not.
+You can also attach bonus content to your album pages to enhance the way fans experience your catalog.
+Remember that the extra audio and videos you attach to albums will display only in Apple Music and not on your albums in the iTunes Store.